microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Resources/OpenAI.md

 - [Azure AI Customer Stories](https://www.microsoft.com/en-us/AI/customer-stories)

 Tooling:
--  [The Azure OpenAI benchmarking tool](https://github.com/Azure/azure-openai-benchmark) helps you test and measure the performance of your provisioned throughput deployments.
-These deployments give you a fixed amount of model compute, but the actual performance depends on factors like: prompt size, generation size and call rate.The tool sends test traffic to your deployment and shows you the throughput, latency and utilization statistics.
-You can use it to try different traffic patterns and find the best settings for your prompt size, generation size and PTUs.
+-  **[The Azure OpenAI benchmarking tool](https://github.com/Azure/azure-openai-benchmark)** helps you test and measure the performance of your provisioned throughput deployments.
+These deployments give you a fixed amount of model compute, but the actual performance depends on factors like: prompt size, generation size, and call rate.
+The tool sends test traffic to your deployment and shows you the throughput, latency, and utilization statistics.
+You can use it to try different traffic patterns and find the best settings for your prompt size, generation size, and PTUs.

 ## Associate